-Outside Sales Representative
+Home for Sale by Owner

-company is always growing we are always hiring top pro-outside sales experience.
-As a Representative, you will be or developing and retaining c with outside sales experience.
+Outside Sales Representative Our company is always growing and therefore we are always hiring top professionals with outside sales experience.
 As an Outside Sales Representative, you will be responsible for developing and retaining current and new customer opportunities.
-We provide great training and all of the tools you will reside and work in the Prestonsburg, KY and survounding area.
-Our Fortune 100 company offers an excellent training program, competitive compensation program, promotional experience of the property of the property of the program of the property of
+We provide great training and all of the tools you will need to have a successful sales career.
+We are looking for individuals who will reside and work in the Prestonsburg, KY and surrounding area.
+Our Fortune 100 company offers an excellent training program, competitive compensation program, promotional programs and incentives.
+Benefits include medical, dental, vision, paid vacation, retirement plan, 401k plan with match, tuition assistance and more.
+Please send confidential résumé to resourceshuman70@yahoo.com EOE/M/F/D/V

-EOE/M/F/D/V
+WEDNESDAY, JUNE 17, 2009 • A15